 - How to make a conference call with your Android phone

-Before we get into the steps to make a conference call on Android, might we propose an alternative solution that’s possibly better if you’re running a business?
+Before we get into the steps to make a conference call on an Android device, you can use your Android’s built-in features, but there’s an even better solution if you’re running a business.
+It’s a mobile app—or more specifically, the RingCentral app.

-The RingCentral app is built for making life easier at work, and the conference calling tool comes packed with team collaboration features that are designed to make your conference calls more productive.
+The RingCentral app is built for making life easier at work, and the conference calling tool comes packed with team collaboration features that are designed to make your conference calls and phone calls more productive.
 All you need is a RingCentral Office subscription, which starts at $19.99 per month.

-Once you have that, you’re good to go—just download the desktop and mobile app to make phone calls and send messages in real time to your team.
+Once you have that, you’re good to go—no need for team members to dial in, just download the desktop and mobile app to make a phone call, send a message, host an online meeting—or set up video conferencing—in real time.

-- You don’t have to pay your mobile service provider’s charges for local or international calls since your RingCentral Office subscription covers all your conference calling charges.
-(A biggie if you have remote teammates or clients in other countries.)
+- You can make free conference calls.
+You don’t have to pay your mobile service provider’s charges for local or international calls since your RingCentral Office subscription covers all your conference calling charges.
+(Being able to make a free conference call is a biggie if you have remote teammates or clients in other countries.)

-- Other than just audio conferencing, the RingCentral app also lets you do video conferencing, team messaging, screen sharing, and more—all from the same app.
+- Other than just audio or teleconferencing, the RingCentral app also lets you do video conferencing, team messaging, screen sharing, and more—all from the same app.

-- Instead of dialing in participants one by one, you can provide a single conference bridge phone number or send out a link and an access code through email or text.
+- Instead of having to dial in participants one by one, you can provide a single conference bridge phone number or send out a link and an access code through email or text using your dialpad.
 This saves tons of time.

-- You can host a conference with up to 1,000 attendees using their IP desk phone while in the office, or the RingCentral desktop app on their computer, or the RingCentral mobile app while on the go.
+- You can enable teleconferencing for up to 1,000 attendees using their IP desk phones (and speakerphones) while in the office, or the RingCentral desktop app on their computer, or even the RingCentral mobile app while on the go.
 Yep, you’ve got options.

 🕹️ Get a hands-on look at how RingCentral works by booking a product tour: